ilo-bst/Fault-Tolerant-Control/README.md

 ### Current Status
 - Basic control system implemented.
-- Preliminary tests show that the additional term does not significantly improve performance under noise.
+- Preliminary tests show that the additional term improve performance under noise.
+Cart does not go left as much as without that term.
+The angle stabilization works pretty good in both cases.

 ### Future Work
 - Refine fault detection and isolation algorithms.